debruine/tutorials/docs/02_sim_data.md

 ## Independent samples

 Let's start with a simple independent-samples design where the variables are from a normal distribution.
-Each subject produces one score (in conditions A or B).
+Each subject produces one score (in condition A or B).
 What we need to know about these scores is:

 * How many subjects are in each condition?
 * What are the score means?
 * What are the score variances?

+### Parameters {#ind-params}

 I start simulation scripts by setting parameters for these values.